 If diabetes has attacked your nerves, and you’ve developed peripheral neuropathy, we may recommend that you make modifications to your footwear and conduct regular self-checks on your feet.

 Whether you suspect you have diabetes or you simply want more information, we’d love to talk with you.
-Schedule an appointment with Dr. Dillman, call Dillman Clinic and Lab at 952-388-1212, or book your appointment online today.
+Schedule an appointment with Dr. Dillman, call Dillman Clinic and Lab at 952-388-1212, or book your appointment online in our Minnesota office today.